WadhwaniAI/StudentDropoutEWS/README.md

 A dataframe to use in training and inference pipelines must have a schema consistent with `data/schema.json`.

 **File type:**
-- A dataset (dataframe) file must be of pickle type.
+A dataset (dataframe) file must be of pickle type.
 Example: `dataset/ay2223_grade3.pkl`

 **Naming format:**
-- The basename of any dataset file must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
+The basename of any dataset file must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
 Example: `ay2223_grade3.pkl`
 </details>
 <details>
 <summary><h3>📘 Config template</h3></summary>

 - A JSON Configuration file is used to define all aspects for running an experiment.
-Example template is shown below.
+A template is shown below.

 ---